GeoAware-VLA: Implicit Geometry Aware Vision-Language-Action Model: Experimental Setup

-\begin{itemize} \item \textbf{BAKU:} The standard BAKU model with its original trainable vision encoder and a deterministic MLP action head. \item \textbf{VQ-BeT:} The BAKU model, but with its MLP head replaced by the VQ-BeT action decoder. \item \textbf{OpenVLA-OFT:} We utilize the OpenVLA-OFT model as an additional baseline to evaluate the performance of our approach against a larger, more powerful pretrained vision-language model. \end{itemize}
+\begin{itemize} \item \textbf{BAKU:} The standard BAKU model with its original trainable vision encoder and a deterministic MLP action head. \item \textbf{VQ-BeT:} The BAKU model, but with its MLP head replaced by the VQ-BeT action decoder. \item \textbf{Evo-0 BAKU:} The BAKU model augmented with VGGT as an auxiliary spatial encoder, fusing spatial tokens with the standard vision backbone via cross-attention. \item \textbf{OpenVLA-OFT:} A fine-tuned variant of OpenVLA, included to evaluate against a larger, pretrained vision-language model. \end{itemize}

-The core of our experimental comparison is to isolate the contribution of the geometrically-aware vision encoder.
-Therefore, the only architectural difference between our GeoAware-VLA models and the corresponding baselines is the vision module.
-The baselines use the standard trainable vision encoder from BAKU based on Resnet + Film, while our models use the proposed frozen VGGT encoder with a lightweight, trainable projection layer.